 Catherine, meanwhile, would not face trial, but instead would be “condemned to death by an Act of Attainder, signed by her own husband’s hand,” says Wilkinson.
 Catherine was beheaded at the Tower of London at 9am on Monday 13 February 1542 along with Lady Jane Rochford.
 Catherine had been married to Henry for just 18 months.

-Catherine Howard may have been just 17 when she was executed
+How old was Catherine Howard when she was executed?

 “Received opinion – inspired by the guesswork of the French ambassador Charles de Marillac – has it that [Catherine] was born in 1521, and so was 21 when she went to the block,” says Josephine Wilkinson.